tedavids/JakelynnOS/README.md

     * Multiboot tests -- not started
   * libintr - not started
   * libcmd - not started
-* Redo Physical Memory Manager...Again
+* Redo Physical Memory Manager...Done
-* Get Virtual Memory Manager working based on new PMM
+* Get Virtual Memory Manager working based on new PMM - in process
-* Get backspace working on keyboard input routine, plus move to kbd.c -- Complete
-* Get all the frame buffer info from MULTIBOOT2 - Complete
 * Print all multiboot info -- Done for now, APM, and
 * Set up Heap
 * New 'doCmd' commands